 The Concessionaire must conduct the Activity in general accordance with the information contained in the Substantive Application and Assessment of Environmental Effects prepared by Mitchell Daysh Limited dated 31 October 2025 and supporting technical documents submitted by Matakanui Gold Limited to the Environmental Protection Authority ("EPA") in support of its application for authorisation of the Bendigo-Ophir Gold Project (“BOPG”) under the Fast-track Approvals Act 2024 (“Act”).

-Plans of Proposed Road
+Plans Showing location of Proposed Fibre Optic Cable

-The Concessionaire must submit plans of the proposed road to the Department of Conservation for certification prior to the commencement of construction.
-The certification is to confirm that the design of the road is fit for purpose and in accordance with this concession.
+The Concessionaire must submit plans showing the installed location of the fibre optic cable within the part of Ardgour Rise within the Ardgour Conservation Area to the Department of Conservation within two months pf the completion of installation.

 Erosion and Sediment Control

-The upgrading of the existing track must be undertaken in accordance with a Site-Specific Erosion and Sediment Control Plan (“SSESCP”) which is to be certified by a Suitably Qualified and Experienced Person who has been approved by Otago Regional Council prior to the proposed commencement of the activities that are the subject of the SSESCP commencing.
+The installation of the fibre optic cable must be undertaken in accordance with a Site-Specific Erosion and Sediment Control Plan (“SSESCP”) for the upgrading of Ardgour Rise within the Ardgour Conservation Area (the subject of a separate concession) which is to be certified by a Suitably Qualified and Experienced Person who has been approved by Otago Regional Council prior to the proposed commencement of the activities that are the subject of the SSESCP commencing.

 Expectations of the Public